CLI reference

 quport map

-quport map --n-logical 6 --depth 5 --seed 1 --strategy balanced --config quport_config.yaml --out mapped.qasm
+quport map --n-logical 6 --depth 5 --seed 1 --strategy balanced --config quport_config.json --out mapped.qasm

 Generates a random circuit, maps/transpiles it on the global architecture, prints SWAP/remote/depth/cost/timing metrics, and optionally writes OpenQASM 3.